dalvarez83/Baby-food-selection-as-an-OOP-application/README.md

 # Baby-food-selection-as-an-OOP-application

 DESCRIPTION:
-For this project, I will build a baby food menu whereby each food item on the menu triggers a response from the baby.
+In this project, I build a baby food menu whereby each food item on the menu triggers a response from the baby.
 Some food is agreeable, some food is sometime agreeable and some food is just disagreeable to the baby.
 You are the parent trying to feed the baby a varied menu of foods over the course of a day